 9 steps to take if your IT systems are under attack

-While the perpetual message to us all is to ensure our online systems are secure, it's almost inevitable that a breach will happen eventually – and knowing what to do when that happens could be crucial.
+While keeping cyber security at the top of the business agenda goes a long way to preventing cyber attacks, it's almost inevitable that a breach will happen eventually — and knowing what to do when it does could be crucial.

 Pull the plug

-In the event of a cyber attack infecting your business or organisation with malware or ransomware, immediately disconnect the infected computers, laptops or tablets from all network connections, whether wired, wireless or mobile phone based.
+In the event of a cyber attack infecting your business or organisation with malware or ransomware, immediately disconnect the infected computers, laptops or tablets from all network connections, whether wired, wireless or mobile-based.

 Disconnect from the internet